Ft. Worth

 Making impressions of your teeth

-When you are fitted with a temporary crown, the dentist will also make an impression of your teeth in order to create a permanent crown.
-The temporary crown should last until the crown is made, and can be safely placed.
-Temporary crowns are designed to last only a few weeks, so you’ll need to be careful with how you chew on that part of your mouth until the permanent crown is in place.
+When fitted with a temporary crown, the dentist takes an impression for a permanent one.
+The temporary should last until the permanent crown is ready and can be safely placed.
+Designed to last only a few weeks, temporary crowns require careful chewing until the permanent crown is in place.